How time flies

 I picked up my first model airplane magazine at Ebbling's Pharmarcy in the southdale shopping mall in January 1974.
 How 40 years has gone by quickly.
 The feature plane was Bob Violett's Shrike pattern plane.
 I had a paper route so I could afford to purchase a set of plans.
 Still have them to this day.
 Searched for a fibreglass fuselage with no luck.
 Working on plans for a balsa build.

 My first Midwest Sweetstick had an Enya 0.35 engine and a World Engines 5 channel radio.
 The plane didn't last long, I built a warp into the wing and it barrell rolled on take off.
 My parent's felt sorry for me, and gave me a Goldberg Falcon 56 Mark II as a Christmas present.
 I built it and used it as a part of a science project in high school.
 I like the metallic blue and red on the Blue Angel pattern plane, so I covered it in monokote blue, red and white.
 Flew great.

 When I went to University to pursue an engineering degree I put most of my hobby stuff aside for a while (also looking for work and an interest in women).
 I tried to get back into flying with a high wing trainer (blue and yellow kit from M&H Balsa, I believe).
-When radio's went from AM to FM, my new wife (same wife) convinced me to give up the powered planes and take up model gliders.
+When radio's went from AM to FM, I tried to give up the powered planes and take up model gliders.
 I sold every thing at a club swap meet and put money into a Futaba 7UAP system.
 Started a glider, but both sat on the corner of the basement for ten years.
 Every few months I would venture into the LHS to pickup a magazine.
 Weekends were spent helping my parents at their cottage.
-I never thought of flying during the week day eveinings.
+I never thought of flying during the week day evenings.